-A less naïve suggestion is that $dispositions_k$ -that is, that particular kind of dispositions such that, for any X and Y, the answer I am $disposed_k$ to give if queried about "X + Y" is "Z" (which, as always, denotes the sum of X and Y)-are, as a matter of fact, dispositions in ideal conditions28 and this can provide the required normative oomph.
+A less naïve suggestion is that $dispositions_k - i.e.$ that particular kind of disposition such that, for any X and Y, the answer I am $disposed_k$ to give if queried about "X + Y" is "Z" (which, as always, denotes the sum of X and Y) - are, as a matter of fact, dispositions in ideal conditions28 and this can provide the required normative oomph.
 Is this a viable option?
 Three different sets of considerations suggest that the answer is no.

-First, a little reflection is enough to see that it is extremely hard to find a set of dispositions in ideal conditions which meets the following two conditions: (1) the elements of the set track addition and (2) they are what I will call "actuality-grounded dispositions".29
+First, a little reflection is enough to see that it is extremely hard to find a set of dispositions in ideal conditions which meets the following two conditions: (1) the